HeruAryasuta/HeruAryasuta/README.md

 <img height="21" width="21" align="center" src="https://cdn.simpleicons.org/gmail/white" /><a href="mailto:aryasutaheru08@gmail.com"> Drop a message</a>

-Feel free to reach out!
-Let's share insights and code dreams together. 🚀📚
+I'm passionate about sharing knowledge, experiences, and dreams in the Android world.
+Whether you have questions, want to discuss, or simply engage in conversations about technology and innovation, feel free to reach out!
+Let's together explore the boundless potential of the Android platform. 🚀📚